RogerCL24/ChatBot/README.md

 <img src="https://github.com/RogerCL24/ChatBot/assets/90930371/0690356f-2e79-4471-8b23-2fb47d845f03"/>
 </p>

-- For that reason the name of the attention blocs has the word **Masked**, we are masking the unkown words with a 0 and unmaskig the knowned words wiht another value, that gives us a lower diagonal matrix.
+- For that reason the name of the attention blocs has the word **Masked**, we are masking the unkown words with a 0 and unmaskig the known words with another value, that gives us a lower diagonal matrix.

 <p align="center">